top content planning tools

 2. Use a calendar to schedule your updates.

 A content calendar is essential for effective content planning.
-This calendar will help you schedule all of your social media updates, blog posts, and newsletters in advance.
+This calendar will help you schedule your social media updates, blog posts, and newsletters in advance.

 3. Write down your ideas as they come to you.